Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

 With great power comes great responsibility

-On the same hosts you can leverage multiple QoS types on multiple network stacks.
-You cannot mix just any combination of them then on a single end to end network stack.
+On the same hosts, you can leverage multiple QoS types on multiple network stacks.
+You cannot mix just any combination of them than on a single end to end network stack.

 You can also use native QoS and DCB on two separate network stacks on the same host but you can use both of them on the same network stack on the same host.

 I’m not trying to scare you away from convergence or QoS.
 But in order or deploy in successfully you have to understand what it is, what it can do and what not.
-Convergence is a means to an end, not and end goal.
+Convergence is a means to an end, not an end goal.
 It’s not magic.
-Under provisioned networks cannot be saved by QoS nor can it solve the issues that bad architectures or design choices expose.
-In regards to this it’s important to note that the above converged networking examples also included storage traffic.
-This type of traffic requires high throughput, low latency and zero loss fabrics.
+Underprovisioned networks cannot be saved by QoS nor can it solve the issues that bad architectures or design choices expose.
+In regards to this, it’s important to note that the above-converged networking examples also included storage traffic.
+This type of traffic requires high throughput, low latency, and zero loss fabrics.
 As far a storage goes, these requirements are non-negotiable and have to be met.
 Convergence also introduces some operational challenges that need to be addressed.

 Data Center Bridging